CJBR-97/CJBR-97.github.io/docs/atomicblender.md

 </figure>

 <p>
-2. Right-click while the camera is selected and a menu will appear with two options for adjusting the camera, **'Adjust Focal Length'** and **'Adjust Focus Distance'**.
-Change these to your satisfaction, and then select **'Set Active Camera'** to make this the camera that pictures will be taken from.
+2. Right-click while the camera is selected and a menu will appear with two options for adjusting the camera, <b>'Adjust Focal Length'</b> and <b>'Adjust Focus Distance'</b>.
+Change these to your satisfaction, and then select <b>'Set Active Camera'</b> to make this the camera that pictures will be taken from.
 </p>

 <figure>